LastPass vs 1Password vs NordPass: Which Password Manager is Better in 2026?

 Last updated: May 2026.
 Pricing and features subject to change — always check vendor sites for current information.

-lastpass 1password password manager comparison mac windows home small business
+lastpass 1password nordpass keeper keeper security password manager comparison mac windows home small business